Les As de la jungle 2: Opération tour du monde: Production

+The original score was composed by Olivier Cussac, who had already worked on the previous film and returned to compose the music for this film.

 Release

 The film was theatrically released in France and Switzerland on 16 August 2023.
 It was released in Portugal as Os Super-Heróis da Selva 2 on 7 September of the same year.
-Viva Pictures released the movie in the United States on February 2, 2024 under the name The Jungle Bunch: Operation Meltdown.
+Viva Pictures released the movie in the United States on February 2, 2024, under the name The Jungle Bunch: Operation Meltdown.

 Reception

 The film received a very mixed review in Telerama.
 Other reviews were more positive.